-So, which of the skills would employers and hospitality industry recruiters prefer the most in 2022?
-It is this question that we take us here and try to answer the same.
+So, which of the skills would employers and hospitality industry recruiters prefer the most in 2023?
+It is this question that we try to answer in this article.

-One of the researches from Recruiting expert Hays surveyed 23,000 respondents and uncovered the skills which companies are most in need in the next 12 months.
-The findings in a nutshells are:
+One of the researches from Recruiting expert Hays surveyed 23,000 respondents and uncovered the skills which companies are most in need of in the next 12 months.
+The findings in a nutshell are:

 - Communication and interpersonal skills (reportedly needed by 55%)

 - Ability to adopt change (needed by 53%)

 So, in this article we would be coving all these skills and other 5 key skills mentioned below.

 - Continuous learning

 - Tech Skills